MarcelKaemper/Laptime-tracker/README.md

 ## Goal of this project
 I often play racing games and I wanted to start tracking my laptimes accross different games and tracks.
-Many people use to store the data in spreadsheets, and so did I, but I got sick of it and created this application to make life easier.
+I used to store the data in spreadsheets,  but I got sick of it and created this application to make life easier.

 This Application makes use of PHP, Bootstrap, JQuery and the DataTable Plugin plus the Searchpanes extension.